Flare Up Soothing Tea

 Marshmallow Root

-Marshmallow root has been used for centuries to treat digestive problems, including acid reflux.
+Marshmallow root has been used for centuries to treat digestive problems, including acid reflux and heartburn.
 This herb contains mucilage, a substance that coats and soothes the lining of the esophagus and stomach, protecting it from the harmful effects of acid.

-In addition to its soothing properties, marshmallow root can also help reduce inflammation in the digestive tract, which can further relieve acid reflux symptoms.
+In addition to its soothing properties, marshmallow root can also help reduce inflammation in the digestive tract, which can further relieve acid reflux and heartburn symptoms.

 Slippery Elm